Code-Institute-Submissions/CrankyCat-Loves-Coding-how-do-you-do_DecResub/README.md

 - ## **User View**

   - This is fairly simple.
 A home and a logo link will take a User back to the index page.
-An unauthenticated User has a chance to register or login the website.
+An unauthenticated User has a chance to register or login to the website.
 An authenticated User will be able to add emotions and review records.

     ![Moody Box sign up page](https://res.cloudinary.com/dimaeig1n/image/upload/v1672087607/MD-sign-up-page.jpg)

-  - At the How it works page, A User will explain how this website is going to work.
+  - At the How it works page, A User is explained how this website works.

     ![Moody Box how it works page](https://res.cloudinary.com/dimaeig1n/image/upload/v1672087823/MD-how-it-works-page.jpg)

-  - At the RecordEmo page, A User is able to select a date, a feeling and input some contents for record purpose.
+  - At the RecordEmo page, A User is able to select a date, a feeling and input some contents for recording purpose.

     ![Moody Box add emo page](https://res.cloudinary.com/dimaeig1n/image/upload/v1672087971/MD-add-emo.jpg)

   - At the EmoBox page, A User is able to review all individual's emo.
-Clicking details to modify or delete any emo.
+Clicking details link a page to modify or delete any emo.

     ![Moody Box emobox page](https://res.cloudinary.com/dimaeig1n/image/upload/v1671935381/emobox.gif)